This post was originally published in 2022 and has been edited for content and clarity.

 - Out of Sight and No Sudden Move

 Steven Soderbergh’s delightful crime caper Out of Sight was based on the novel by Elmore Leonard, the so-called “Dickens of Detroit”.
-Soderbergh found himself returning to a Detroit setting for his latest, No Sudden Move.
-Out of Sight filmed at several location in and around Detroit; the boxing match was filmed at the iconic State Theater on Woodward Avenue.
-No Sudden Move brought Detroit center-stage, filming at locations including Rosedale Park, Wayne State University and Detroit’s Masonic Temple.
+Soderbergh returned to a Detroit setting more recently with No Sudden Move.
+Out of Sight was filmed at several locations in and around Detroit, including the iconic State Theater on Woodward Avenue.
+No Sudden Move brought Detroit center stage, filming at locations like Rosedale Park, Wayne State University, and Detroit’s Masonic Temple.

 - “The Wreck of the Edmund Fitzgerald” – Gordon Lightfoot

 “In a musty old hall in Detroit they prayed

 In the Maritime Sailors’ Cathedral

 The church bell chimed ’til it rang twenty-nine times

 The shipwreck of the SS Edmund Fitzgerald on November 10, 1975, is the stuff of legend; if you ever find yourself in Michigan’s Upper Peninsula, the Great Lakes Shipwreck Museum on Whitefish Point is a must-see.
 Lightfoot’s song took some artistic liberties with the details of the sinking (for example, the ship was bound for Detroit, not Cleveland), but “The Wreck of the Edmund Fitzgerald” nonetheless pays touching tribute to the twenty-nine men who lost their lives that day.

 - Jeff Daniels